Care and Disability Services

 Paying for care in later life

-The rules about paying for care are complex.
-You could pay more than you should or not get the level of care you need.
+The rules about who pays for care are complex.
+If you are not assessed correctly you could end up paying more than you should or not getting the level of care you need.

 Our care and disability services can help you every step of the way.

-- Support with challenging an incorrect care assessment
+- Set out options for challenging an incorrect assessment

 Are you paying too much for care?

 - We can help you to challenge incorrect assessments and resolve disputes with care homes and local authorities.